willhan123/Docs/re-book/transaction-en.md

 <a id="usage"></a>

 TenDB Cluster supports transcations, but does not support XA transactions and savepoints.
-With default configuration, the proxy layer (TSpider) only interacts with the storage layer (TenDB) using explicit transcations (starts with `start transaction` and ends with `commit`) when it receives the explicit transaction request from applications.
+With default configuration, the proxy layer (TSpider) only interacts with the data layer (TenDB) using explicit transcations (starts with `start transaction` and ends with `commit`) when it receives the explicit transaction request from applications.
 Under this circumstance, only single shard is transactional.
 In the scenarios where strict consistency is required, the variable `spider_internal_xa` should be enabled, which can enable distributed transactions.

 Details of transactions in TenDB Cluster are described blow.